mallibone/seankilleen.github.io/_posts/2017-11-27-introducing-xluhco.markdown

 comments: true
 ---

 I'm excited to announce Excella's latest foray into the open-source world -- our new URL shortener, located at <http://xluh.co>.

+(Excella co...get it?
+No?
+Is this thing on?)

-## The Business Problem
+## Understading the Business Problem

 Even as a technology company, sometimes we don't get to pick which URLs we use.
 Internal applications, vendor tools, and CMSs sometimes generate long URLs that are hard to remember and distribute.